MapReader

 A computer vision pipeline for exploring and analyzing images at scale

-PyPI License Integration Tests badge
+PyPI License Integration Tests badge DOI

 What is MapReader?